m1szty/m1szty/README.md

 - 👋 Hi, I’m @m1szty
-- 👀 I’m interested in nothing
+- 👀 I’m interested in: nothing
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning: nothing
-- 💞️ I’m looking to collaborate on nobody
+- 💞️ I’m looking to collaborate with: nobody
-- 📫 How to reach me you can't
+- 📫 How to reach me you: can't
 - 😄 Pronouns: none
 - ⚡ Fun fact: no